quuppalabs/android-quuppa-taglib/README.md

 # android-quuppa-taglib

 A simple Android tag emulation library to be included into Android application projects.
+You can make any Android device trackable by including this library into your Android application.

 ## Getting Started

-See the android-quuppa-tagdemo for an example of how to use this library.
+See the [android-quuppa-tag demo](https://github.com/quuppalabs/demo-android-quuppa-tag) for an example of how to use this library.
 Also check out javadoc for the library on javadoc.io.

 [![javadoc](https://javadoc.io/badge2/com.quuppa/android-quuppa-taglib/javadoc.svg)](https://javadoc.io/doc/com.quuppa/android-quuppa-taglib)